arunabha-ghoshal/data-science/README.md

 # Demo get repository

-This is first file in the repo Data_Science
+This is first file in the repo Data_Science.